montoyamoraga/class-randomness/README.md

 Today we will a text editor to write code using the language Python 3, and will execute our scripts using the command-line interface.

-Before continuing, make sure to follow the instructions at [Python 3 installation for Windows](/installation.md/#python-3-installation-for-windows), on the companion file [installation.md](/installation.md)
+Before continuing, make sure to follow the instructions at [Python 3 installation](/installation.md/#python-3), on the companion file [installation.md](/installation.md).

 In my computer, a Macbook running macOS, *python* is for Python 2 and *python3* is for Python 3, so I will be using the latter throughout this text.
 Use the corresponding one for your setup.